ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

         - Username
     - Enter Target details:
         - Only **Friendly Name** is required on target side
-        - Use **Right Sizing** from **Advanced Options** if the source has a boot volume greater than 250 GB, as VPC does not support boot volume greater than 250 GB
+        - Use **right Sizing** from **Advanced Options** if the source has a boot volume greater than 250 GB, as VPC does not support boot volume greater than 250 GB
-    - Once you close this form, RMM will show a warning to enter **IBM Gen2 Options**
+    - Once you close this form, RMM shows a warning to enter **IBM Gen2 Options**
-    - Edit host and you will see **IBM Gen2 Options** as an additional tab at the top
+    - Edit host and you see **IBM Gen2 Options** as an extra tab at the top
         - The VPC name is mandatory.
-It will create VPC with given name if not present in that region.
+It creates VPC with given name if not present in that region.
 All other fields are optional.
-If no value is entered in optional fields then RMM will find relevant resource.
+If no value is entered in optional fields, then RMM finds relevant resource.
         - Select Region
         - Resource Group
         - Subnet